 It is more likely to find drain worms in the toilet or bathtub, yet they can appear in the shower as well.
 The most common reason why these larvae emerge from the shower drain is because it haven’t been used for a while.

 Not using it gives all that wet slime time to become denser and more gelatin-like with all the bacteria and microorganisms multiplying in it.
-It becomes full of organic matter and drain flies are eventually going to lay eggs in it.
+It becomes full of organic matter (a gelatinous film) and drain flies are eventually going to lay eggs in it.
 As the larvae hatch and grow, they will eventually appear around the drain.

 How do You get Rid of Drain Worms?